Ratimon/stableswap-noop-contracts-hooks/README.md

 <h1>🦄 StableSwap Curve NoOp Hook 🦄 </h1>

-It is a NoOp hook that overrides the Uniswap V4 M's own logic including adding/removing liauidity and swap.
+It is a NoOp hook with customized AMM functionality that overrides the Uniswap V4 's own logic including adding/removing liquidity and swap.

 This solidity implementation utilizes **StableSwap** curve.
 More detail should be found at this [paper](https://www.curve.fi/stableswap-paper.pdf).

 The features include:

-- Ability to ramp up/down A (**Amplification**) parameter by admin to reflect the nature of highly correlated pairing assets ( e.g. stable coins or yield-bearing generating asset / undering assets ).
+- Ability to ramp up/down A (**Amplification**) parameter by admin to reflect the nature of highly correlated pairing assets ( e.g. stable coins or yield-bearing generating asset / underlying assets ).
 This allows more efficient trading with lower slippage at greater volumn and deeper market depth.

 - Fungible token (ERC20) to represent the ownership of liquidity.
-Liquidity providers can mint/burn the lp token by adding/remove liquidity respevitively.
+Liquidity providers can mint/burn the lp token by adding/remove liquidity respectively.

 - Ability to configure swap fee.